Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Golden Hurricane covered the spread in their only game when underdogs by 22.5 points or more.

-- Tulsa's games this year have hit the over on six of seven set point totals (85.7%).
+- Tulsa's games this year have gone over the total in six out of seven opportunities (85.7%).

-- This year the Golden Hurricane have 14 turnovers, nine fewer than the Bearcats have takeaways (23).
+- The Golden Hurricane have turned the ball over 14 times, nine fewer times than the Bearcats have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.